SoftwareAG/universalmessaging-server-docker-samples/README.md

 From that directory, Docker can be asked to build the image using instructions from the Dockerfile:

-	docker build --tag universalmessaging-server:10.x .
+	docker build --build-arg __instance_name=testserver --tag universalmessaging-server:1 .

+**__instance_name**: This Specific instance content copied to the image.
+Default instance name is 'umserver'.
+If you want to copy different instance content, specify the instance name here.

 Docker will output its progress, and after a minute or so will exit with a message like:

 	Successfully built 5b733a9b987d
-	Successfully tagged universalmessaging:10.x
+	Successfully tagged universalmessaging:1

-The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run the Universal Messaging server and tool.
+The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run the Universal Messaging server and command line tools.
 The image is also set up to allow trouble-free execution; suitable environment variables and defaults are set.
 You can see this in more detail by reading the 'Dockerfile', 'configure.sh' and 'umstart.sh' scripts, and the embedded commentary in both.